Tree Planting Newsletter Series 3 - Placing the Tree

 Do Not Build Water Dikes.
 If you planted your trees correctly, these things aren't necessary.
 Supposedly water rings form a dish that makes watering more efficient.
 Problem with that thought process is that when trees are backfilled with the existing native soil and mulch is properly applied on top of the disturbed area, moisture will stay in the root zone for a long time without the cost or inconvenience of the watering rings.
 If you build water rings around the trees, you have to tear them down at some point or you'll have "watering bumps" around your trees forever.
 I am also not a big fan of the green water bags that are being commonly used these days.
 They shade the bark unnaturally and keep the trunk and flare wet.
 Plus, they look terrible.

-If you have any questions on this newsletter or any other topic, tune in Sunday 8am -11am (CST) to the Dirt Doctor Radio Show.
-The phone number for the show is 1-866-444-3478.
+If you have any questions about this newsletter or any other topic, tune in Sunday 8 am -11 am (CST) to the Dirt Doctor Radio Show.
 Listen on the internet or find a station in your area.
-Organic Club of America Members can log in on Sunday mornings to see the Dirt Doctor's Live Broadcast.
+The phone number for the show is 1-800-281-8255.
+Please share this newsletter with your gardening friends on Facebook, Instagram, and Twitter to help me spread the word on organics.

-Please share this newsletter with everyone in your address book and all of your friends on Facebook and Twitter to help me spread the word on organics.
+Please share this newsletter with your gardening friends on Facebook, Instagram, and X (Twitter) to help me spread the word on organics.

 Naturally yours,